 Adults: 1000 mg (two 500mg tablets) single daily dose on an emplty stomach.

-Not with food as this increases the systemic exposure (take dose at least two hours after eating; no food for at least one hour post-dose).
+Not with food as this increases the systemic exposure (Zytiga must be taken at least two hours after eating and food must not be eaten for at least one hour after taking Zytiga).
 Swallow whole with water.
 Take with prednisone or prednisolone: for mHSPC, 5mg daily; for mCRPC, 10 mg daily.
 Continue medical castration with LHRH analogue during treatment in patients not surgically castrated.

 Children: No relevant use.